alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 // log.txt now contains two lines
 ```

-Call `AppendLine("log.txt", "hello")` once and the file gains one line.
-Call it twice and the file gains two.
+Invoke `AppendLine("log.txt", "hello")` once and the file gains one line.
+Invoke it twice and the file gains two.
 Another process may change or lock the file in between.
 A later read from the same path may now produce a different result.

-Once an operation touches the world, later calls depend on what happened before: whether the file was already changed, whether an API was already called, or whether rate limits, retries, or delays now apply.
-An HTTP request often needs a specific calling pattern if you want later requests to succeed.
+Once an operation interacts with the world, later invocations depend on what happened before: whether the file was already changed, whether an API was already invoked, or whether rate limits, retries, or delays now apply.
+A stateful or rate-limited API may need a specific invocation pattern if you want later requests to succeed.

-With effects, the act of running the operation is also part of the outcome.
-In this article, execution policy means the rule for when, whether, in what order, and how often the effect runs.
-For `Add`, changing that policy usually does not change the answer.
-For `AppendLine`, previous runs become part of what later operations observe.
-If you blast a service with requests, later calls may time out or hit a rate limit.
+With effects, the act of executing the operation is also part of the outcome.
+In this article, execution policy means when, whether, in what order, and how often the effect executes.
+For `Add`, changing that policy usually does not change the result.
+For `AppendLine`, earlier executions become part of what later operations observe.
+If you issue requests to an API too quickly, later requests may time out or hit a rate limit.
 If you append to a file ten thousand times, that is a different outcome than appending once.

-Once those choices matter, ordering and repetition have become part of the operation's contract.
-Different monads bring different application rules, and those rules may not match how an effectful operation needs to run.
-You could invent a special monad for one callback, or bury retry and throttling inside the callback itself, but then callers have to know hidden policy details and the function stops composing cleanly. `IO<T>` takes a different route: it returns a description of the work first, and the boundary decides when to run it. `IO<T>` does not remove those effects; it keeps them composable while leaving control over execution strategy at the boundary.
+Once those choices matter, execution order and repeat count have become part of the operation's contract.
+Different monads can impose different application policies, and those policies may not match how an effectful operation needs to execute.
+You could invent a special monad for one callback, or bury retry and throttling inside the callback itself, but then callers have to know hidden policy details and the function loses composability. `IO<T>` uses a different strategy: it returns a description of the computation first, and the boundary decides when to execute it. `IO<T>` does not remove those effects; it preserves composability while leaving control over execution strategy at the boundary.

-In straightforward procedural code, execution is usually immediate, and the programmer controls that sequence directly:
+In straightforward procedural code, execution is often immediate, and the programmer controls that sequence directly:

 ```csharp
 var scores = new List<RiskScore>();